 Examples of certificates of origin ostensibly from Thailand and Malaysia at Confidential Attachments 7 and 8 to Capral's application respectively are heavily redacted.
-Information as to the consignor and consignee (e.g. name and address), invoice specifications, reference numbers, package details (e.g. weight and number of packages) and the requisite authorised signatories are not apparent.
-Other shipping documents related to the certificates of origin have not been provided to the Commission by the applicant or other parties.
+Information as to the consignor and consignee (i.e. name and address), invoice specifications, reference numbers, package details (i.e. weight and number of packages) and the requisite authorised signatories are not apparent.
+Other shipping documents related to the certificates of origin have not been provided to the Commission by the applicant or by other parties.